openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 (Commitment, Conduct, Caliber), and may issue reminders, suspensions, and even removal from the Program. `Contact the Program Administrators`_ as needed.

-The tCRIL administrator(s) are the point people for making sure that needed agreements are signed.
-Formost, this is a Program Agreement between the CC and tCRIL (sent to you by a Program Administrator).
+The Axim administrator(s) are the point people for making sure that needed agreements are signed.
+Formost, this is a Program Agreement between the CC and Axim (sent to you by a Program Administrator).
 Additionally, if the CC commits code to a GitHub repo, a CLA is needed (which should have been signed when you made your first PR).
 Finally, for new companies or organizations joining the community, an Entity Contributor Agreement most be signed (please communicate